Neubauer Family Assistant Professor of Anthropology

 PhD, Yale University, 2017

-Ryan Cecil Jobson is a social scientist and Caribbean cultural critic trained in anthropology and African American Studies.
+Ryan Cecil Jobson is a social scientist trained in sociocultural anthropology and African American Studies.
 His research and teaching engage issues of energy and extractivism, states and sovereignty, climate and crisis, race and capital.

 Office: Haskell 216